Healthy staff equals a healthy business

 Initiatives to improve physical health and fitness

 For many, the term ‘fitness’ strikes fear into the heart.
 They see packed gyms, embarrassingly tight clothes, sergeant major type instructors, the sweat, the fear of being judged, and long runs.
 It’s enough to put anyone off.
-But it doesn't have to be this way, you could make it into a competition.
+But it doesn't have to be this way.

 You could set goals and organise the workplace into teams (for those who wish to participate anyway).
 Make it fun and reward those who achieve their goals.
 Why not set up a running club - putting people into different abilities if you need to - and use GPS apps to see who ran the furthest this week, or who is the most consistent runner.
 You could utilise wearable tech to reward those who take over a set amount of steps each week.
 There are plenty of options, it’s just about finding the right ones for your employees.